f5devcentral/f5-rseries-training/docs/rseries_security.rst

         macs            User specified MACs.

-Below are the current options for sshd cipers and kexalgorithms and macs.
+Below are the current options for sshd ciphers, kexalgorithms and macs.
+You may configure which ciphers F5OS will use for the sshd service by using the **system security services service sshd config ciphers** command.

 .. code-block:: bash